Class and Gradebook Setup

 Gradebook Summary Columns

 The Gradebook enables teachers to choose from a wide range of summary columns.
-This provides you with great flexibility in how you can view assessment data and what information is shared with students and parents.
+This provides teachers with great flexibility in how they can view assessment data and what information is shared with students and parents.

 - Strands, if available